Discriminator Normalizer

 | Memcached | 250 bytes | Spaces, control characters |

 SHA-256 hashing ensures user keys are always exactly 64 hex characters, safe across all backends.
+The Memcached and File-based rows are general PSR-16 examples; they are not bundled backends (Phirewall ships InMemoryCache, ApcuCache, RedisCache, and PdoCache).

 Security